HolzerSoahita/Generative_AI_RAG_Project/README.md

 ## Installation :

-To install this app, follow these steps:
+To install this app on your local machine, follow these steps:

 - Install python 3.10 or higher
 - Install git if you don't have